allisonwalker/bts-rtda-lab-8/README.md

 ```bash
 spark-submit --master local[2] --packages org.apache.spark:spark-sql-kafka-0-10_2.11:2.4.0,org.apache.kafka:kafka-clients:2.2.0,org.apache.spark:spark-tags_2.11:2.4.0,org.apache.spark:spark-sql_2.11:2.4.0,org.elasticsearch:elasticsearch-spark-20_2.11:7.1.1 --class Main target/scala-2.11/bts-rtda-lab-8_2.11-0.1.1.jar kafka elasticsearch meetup-topics
 ```

+- Check new created index "topics" on kibana and create a real time graphic.

 - Exercises: Base in the boilerplate project add to the app a new flow to
     -  create and index in elasticserach named "membernames" wich contain the creators members names for each meetup.
 Create on kibana a realtime graphic that show the top members by name.